Eldritch Instinct System Reference Document (v0.8)

 Critical Damage

 Damage that reduces a target’s HP below zero decreases a target’s STR by the amount remaining.
-They must then make a STR save to avoid critical damage.
-Additionally, some enemies have special abilities or effects that are triggered when their target fails a critical damage save.
+They must then immediately make a STR save to avoid Critical Damage, using their new STR score.

 If a PC’s STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their WIL is reduced to 0, they are delirious.